 Restore Balance is white.

-Suspend 6— (Rather than cast this card from your hand, pay and exile it with three time counters on it.
+Suspend 6— (Rather than cast this card from your hand, pay and exile this with three time counters.
 At the beginning of your upkeep, remove a time counter.
-When the last is removed, cast it without paying its mana cost.)
+When the last is removed, cast this without paying this card's mana cost.)

 Each player chooses a number of lands they control equal to the number of lands controlled by the player who controls the fewest, then sacrifices the rest.
 Players sacrifice creatures and discard cards the same way.